oakes/java-assignments/curriculum/week4.md

     * Use the mustache if-else to determine whether to show the login form
     * Turn the thread text into links
   * Create `/comments` route that returns `comments.html`
+    * GET routes can receive parameters too, but they are passed via the URL rather than via an HTML form

 ### Day 4